The Problem

 Kendriya Vidyalaya Sanghatan

-Kerala Development and Innovation Strategic Council, Kerala Government
+Kerala Development and Innovation Strategic Council, Government of Kerala

-Kerala Infrastructure and Technology for Education, Kerala Government
+Kerala Infrastructure and Technology for Education, Government of Kerala

 Madhya Pradesh Bhoj Open University, Bhopal